marlinprotocol/OpenWeaver/README.md

 - Ethereum - A bridge between Ethereum nodes and the core network is built at `./integrations/eth/onramp_eth`

+## Running locally

+After building,
+1. Set up a beacon - `./beacon/server`
+2. Set up a master - `./relay/masterexec "127.0.0.1:8002"`
+3. Set up a relay - `./relay/relayexec "127.0.0.1:8002"`

+You now have a local network running.
+In a production setting, you would want to run these in different instances as a globally distributed network.

 ## Testing

 OpenWeaver has a test suite that's integrated with CTest.
 After building, tests can be run using